-On Saturday morning, January 8th, board-certified Dr. Bianca Chin and myself, hosted New Year, New You: Everything to Know about Breast Implants & Augmentation.
+On Saturday morning, January 8th, I hosted New Year, New You: Everything to Know about Breast Implants & Augmentation.
 The special was broadcasted across the internet through Facebook Live, available to patients and virtually anyone who ever wanted to know about Breast Augmentation and Implants.

-The broadcast was a sixteen-minute special that allowed my colleague and myself to bring our experience together and share our insights with not only our community but the world.
+The broadcast was a sixteen-minute special that allowed us to bring our experience and share our insights with not only our community but the world.

 I often see a lot of people coming to the office thinking that Breast Augmentation might just do the trick, but it is important to make sure that the patients goals, unique anatomic and tissue characteristics are all factored in to achieve the optimal result.
 There are different ways to augment the breast and not every method is ideal for each patient.
 Breast augmentation primarily increases the volume of the breast but does not significantly lift or elevate the position of the nipple.

 As a result of this, some people will require more than a breast augmentation.
 A breast lift alone or in combination with an augmentation is required to ensure that the nipple is positioned appropriately and breast tissue drapes nicely over the implant for the most aesthetic result.

 With so many implant options, I took the time to show the viewers online the various forms of implants and how each one can benefit a patient, depending on her own, individual needs.

 “We choose implants based on your goals.
 But other big deciding factors are your actual body habitus and tissue characteristics.
 The implant we pick for you has to fit your frame, and that is very important since we want to give you a natural result.”